Hofls/useful-info/ideas-strategies-concepts/software-dev-concepts.md

 * `OAuth` - way to grant websites/apps access to user information on other websites (e.g. sign in Amazon with Facebook account)
 * `LDAP` - stores logins/passwords, which allows different apps to authenticate users (e.g. same credentials for gitlab, grafana and nexus)
     * Also see - `Active directory`
+* `SPOF` - single point of failure (part of a system that, if it fails, will stop the entire system from working)

 ### Others
 * Pick the right tool for the job